tenzir/tenzir/web/docs/tql2/language/expressions.md

 This functionality is not implemented yet.
 :::

-The `if` keyword can also be used in an expression context.
-For example:
-`if foo == 42 { "yes" } else { "no" }`.
+The `if` keyword can also be used in an expression context, e.g., `if foo == 42 { "yes" } else { "no" }`.

 ## `match` Expression